light gray lines

 Citi bank logo

-Citi is another leader in the financial services industry with a successful digital transformation strategy.
-With its headquarters in New York, the bank operates in nearly 180 countries and supports millions of customers through its retail, commercial, and investment banking services.
-In 2021, Citi launched a comprehensive modernization and technology adoption program to cut costs and improve efficiency.
+Citi is a leader in the financial services industry with a successful digital transformation strategy.
+In 2021, the bank launched a comprehensive modernization and technology adoption program to cut costs and improve efficiency.

 IT infrastructure modernization is the foundation of Citi’s digital transformation efforts.
 Since 2022, the bank has retired more than 1,250 legacy applications.
 The aim was to simplify the technology stack, reduce operational complexity, and improve data governance.

-In 2024, it took another major step forward by migrating multiple applications to Google Cloud.
+In 2024, it started migrating multiple applications to Google Cloud.
 This move is expected to help the bank streamline workflows, refine its products, and meet high-performance computing demands, especially in Citi’s Markets business, where millions of computations are processed daily.

 AI-powered digital tools

-Citi is actively tapping into the growing AI market trend by rolling out advanced digital tools across its operations.
-It has recently made Citi Assist and Citi Stylus available to around 140,000 employees in eight countries.
-These solutions help the bank’s staff navigate internal policies and summarize documents, working more productively.
+The bank has recently made Citi Assist and Citi Stylus available to around 140,000 employees in eight countries.
+These solutions help staff navigate internal policies and summarize documents, enabling them to work more productively.

-Beyond everyday tasks, Citi has embedded AI into its software development process.
+Citi has also embedded AI into its software development process.
 In particular, the bank has used generative AI to power over 220,000 automated code reviews.

 TD Bank